dgoodwin/gogitit/README.md

 # gogitit

-gogigit assembles parses a manifest and assembled an output directory consisting of portions of multiple remote git repositories and sub-directories within them.
+gogigit parses a manifest and assembles an output directory consisting of portions of multiple remote git repositories and sub-directories within them, at the refs/tags/heads you specify.

+It is effectively a vendoring tool but allows merging into one tree, as this is helpful when assembling ansible roles and playbooks from many locations.
+Whether or not the resulting output directory is commited to git is up to the user. (for now)

-It's intended use is for an operations team which needs to consume Ansible roles and playbooks from a variety of other teams.
+It's intended use is for an operations team which needs to consume and run Ansible roles and playbooks from a variety of other teams.
 At present however the solution is generic and not tied to Ansible.

-It is effectively a vendoring tool but allows merging into one tree as this is helpful when assembling ansible roles and playbooks from many locations.
-Whether or not the resulting output directory is checked into git is up to the user (for now).

-Written in Python, not Go (though it almost was!), despite how awesome the name-play would have been.
+Written in Python, not Go (though it almost was), despite how awesome the name-play would have been.

 ## Behavior